-Applicable percentage ownership before the offering is based on 336,023,533 shares of common stock outstanding as of August 31, 2019, assuming the automatic conversion of all outstanding shares of preferred stock into shares of common stock.
-Applicable percentage ownership after the offering is based on shares of common stock outstanding immediately after the completion of this offering, assuming no exercise by the underwriters of their option to purchase additional shares of common stock from us and giving effect to the sale of shares of our common stock by us and shares of our common stock by the selling stockholders.
-In computing the number of shares beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares subject to options held by the person that are currently exercisable, or exercisable or would vest based on service-based vesting conditions within 60 days of August 31, 2019.
+Applicable percentage ownership before the offering is based on 75,474,794 shares of common stock outstanding as of September 30, 2019, assuming the automatic conversion of all outstanding shares of preferred stock into shares of common stock.
+Applicable percentage ownership after the offering is based on 82,174,794 shares of common stock outstanding immediately after the completion of this offering, giving effect to the sale of 6,700,000 shares of our common stock by us and 3,300,000 shares of our common stock by the selling stockholders and excluding any potential purchases in this offering by the persons and entities named in the table below.
+In computing the number of shares beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares subject to options held by the person that are currently exercisable, or exercisable or would vest based on service-based vesting conditions within 60 days of September 30, 2019.
 However, except as described above, we did not deem such shares outstanding for the purpose of computing the percentage ownership of any other person.